kallookoo/wp-color-picker-alpha/README.md

     ```html
     <input type="text" class="color-picker" data-alpha-enabled="true" />
     ```
+> [!TIP]
+> Remove unnecessary comments once the functionality is understood.

 > [!IMPORTANT]
 > In versions prior to 3.0.0, this script started automatically.
 This behavior has been changed and it no longer starts automatically.

+> [!CAUTION]
+> This is a sample of how it should be included and should be adjusted as needed.

 ### Optional Attributes